igorkll/Gnubox-Maker/README.md

 ## roadmap
 * gui with system settings and choice of platforms for export
 * add support for creating 64-bit images for 32-bit UEFI (yes, for those very old intel atom tablets)
-* add support for custom kernels and device tree overlays to the program
+* add support for custom kernels
 * increase the display time of the logo so that the user does not have to look at a black screen

 ## bugs
 * HDMI audio does not work on orange pi zero 3 (it works on raspberry pi 64)
-* WIFI does not work on orange pi zero 3 and raspberry pi
 * "screen idle time" does not work on wayland
 * x11 mode does not work on Raspberry pi 64
 * there is a rather long loading time on the orange pi zero 3.
 This is due to the platform features.
 It may take ~20 seconds from the power supply to the appearance of your logo.